VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: target_unicode
     An optional, NULL-terminated, Unicode string that specifies a path that is constructed with environment variables.

+.. c:type:: has_known_folder_data
+Boolean flag which is set if a KnownFolderDataBlock structure is present.

+*Example: lnk.has_known_folder_data*

 .. c:type:: known_folder_data
 The KnownFolderDataBlock structure specifies the location of a known folder.
 This data can be used when a link target is a known folder to keep track of the folder so that the link target IDList can be translated when the link is loaded.